davidusb-geek/emhass-add-on/emhass/DOCS.md

 - battery_maximum_state_of_charge: The maximum allowable battery state of charge.
 Defaults to 0.9.
 - battery_target_state_of_charge: The desired battery state of charge at the end of each optimization cycle.
 Defaults to 0.6.

+Don't forget to hit the `SAVE` button at the end of the page.

+You are now ready to lauch the add-on using the `START` button.

 ## Usage

+This add-on exposes a simple webserver on port 5000.
+You can access it hiting on the `OPEN WEB UI` button or directly using your brower, ex: http://localhost:5000.

+Using this web server you can perform RESTful POST commands on one ENDPOINT called `action` with two main options:

+- A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy
+- A POST call to `action/publish-data ` to publish the optimization results data

 To integrate with home assistant we will need to define some shell commands in the `configuration.yaml` file and some basic automations in the `automations.yaml` file.